Speckled-Digital/CV/README.md

 - Develop a product roadmap for the data and video platform team in Gibraltar.

 ## Interim Project Lead, Content Architecture & BI
-Eurosport Sports Media and Broadcasting
+- Eurosport, Sports Media and Broadcasting
-July - October 2017
+- July - October 2017

 The brief from the VP of Digital Products, was to work on a number of enabling data and product development strategies by:
 - Helping to develop a new, key initiative for the Eurosport live video subscription service.
 - To identify and flag key data dependencies across the London and Paris HQs, such as suppliers, the multi-language EPG, the new data lake and CRM.

 ## Product Development Consultant
-Datalanguage - A consultancy specialising in data and technical architecture 2017
+- Datalanguage, A consultancy specialising in data and technical architecture
+- 2017

 I worked with several clients of Datalanguage, Including Agrimetrics and Sky Italia:
 - Hosting workshops to clarify user needs and product outcomes.